tupcakes/zabbix-webhook-notification/README.md

 - Status -> {TRIGGER.STATUS}

 ### Script
-Copy the contents of msteams.js and paste into the script editor.
+Copy the contents of msteams.js or other script and paste into the script editor.

 If you don't like the existing colors I recomend this site. https://www.spycolor.com/